Ellsworth, Maine: Geography

-Ellsworth is located at 44°34'20" North, 68°28'34" West (44.572223, −68.476039).

 According to the United States Census Bureau, the city has a total area of 93.92 sqmi, of which 79.28 sqmi is land and 14.64 sqmi is water.
 Located at the head of navigation, Ellsworth is drained by the Union River.
 Ellsworth Falls is the location of the Agassiz Outcrop Maine Geological Survey: Maine ACF, a National Historic Landmark, notable for its early recognition as evidence of glaciation.

 The city is served by U.S. Route 1 and U.S. Route 1A, in addition to state routes 3, 172, 179, 180, 184 and 230.

 Climate

 Ellsworth has a humid continental climate (Köppen: Dfb) of the warm summer type.
 As much of Maine winters are harsh and snowy throughout the season, even being at latitudes similar to southern France, such discrepancies are due to the western patterns and the Labrador Current.
 In places to the northwest of the city, as around Branch Lake, the USDA hardiness zone is 5a, while in the urban area it is 5b, as is much of the state's coastline.